mreisdor/skills-code-with-codespaces/README.md

 ### Craving more? :raising_hand:

-Did you enjoy this practical style of learning?
+New - Did you enjoy this practical style of learning?
 There's no better way to learn than building things, right?!

 Let's keep the momentum going!
 Head over to [GitHub Skills](https://skills.github.com) catalog to find another hands-on exercise. :rocket: